-The following is my economics perspective for car-sharing key business drivers.
+The following is my strategic economic perspective on car-sharing key business drivers.
 In no particular order, I discuss markets, revenue, supply, risk, and the pandemic as a business catalyst.
-Also, in the table, I provide my perspective for economic incentive impacts.
-That is, for each of the three economic actors, (Supply, Demand, and Marketplace) I suggest whether the key driver has:
+Also, in the table, I provide my perspective on economic incentive impacts.
+That is, for each of the three primary economic agents, (Supply, Demand, and Marketplace) I suggest whether the key driver has:

 a positive economic impact - smiley face :)